 The Organisation Data Service run by NHS Digital contains data about NHS and partner organisations.
-This data has been available for download in a machine readable form for a number of years (some of the most detailed information is only available to NHS users.)
-The value of making the data available via an API was recognised in the ODS Strategy and in 2018 this dataset was made available via ODS API Suite which enables it to be exposed as a platform service to application developers.
+This data is available for download in a machine readable form (some of the most detailed information is only available to NHS users).
+This data could usefully be made available via an API.
+This has been recognised by the The Organisation Data Service (ODS) Strategy 2015-2020.
+However, to-date, there has been no commitment by the NHS to implement this strategy recommendation which will be necessary if these data are to be made available as an open platform service.